Steel Jeeg: Story

 Hiroshi Shiba is a young car racer who is mortally wounded.
 His father Professor Shiba, a talented scientist and archaeologist, manages to restore him to life by means of a powerful relic from the ancient and mysterious Jamatai Kingdom, a bronze bell which is hidden inside Hiroshi's body and turns him unknowingly into a sort of cyborg.

 As the ruler of Jamatai, queen Himika, reawakens from her slumber in the underground, it is revealed that the bell is also key to the reconquest of the Earth surface.
-Her henchmen kill Prof. Shiba in vain pursue of the artifact, barely leaving the scientist time to upload his thought on a supercomputer at a specially built defense base.
+Her henchmen kill Prof. Shiba in vain pursuit of the artifact, barely leaving the scientist time to upload his thought on a supercomputer at a specially built defense base.
 Anticipating the hidden menace, Professor Shiba has also prepared a giant fighting robot, Steel Jeeg, composed of interchangeable magnetic limbs and for which Hiroshi Shiba can become head and conscience.
 His mission is to defend modern Japan from the invaders, who also dispose of similar giant monsters (haniwa) and an army of minions.
 In such battles, Jeeg is also aided by a robot horse known as Panzeroid, and a fighting jet capable of shooting replacement components and specialized weapons for his body.

 The series follows Hiroshi's character development and the underground civilization's efforts and subsequent failures to return to power causing internal civil war.